 Clean brush, logs and branches are accepted for mulch recycling at the landfill's Wood Yard.
 Please do not mix brush for chipping with other yard waste, as these materials are handled separately and can be dropped off in adjacent marked piles within the wood yard.
 Clean wood chips may also be dropped off in the wood yard's mulch pile.

-Businesses or municipalities within Dane County interested in organic materials collection for composting, please contact the program coordinator Delaney Gobster at Gobster.Delaney@danecounty.gov or (608) 206-6952 for more information.
+For questions about Dane County's organic recycling services, please contact the program coordinator Delaney Gobster at Gobster.Delaney@danecounty.gov or (608) 206-6952 for more information.